EOSC-Data-Commons/Dispatcher/README.md

 **Example API Call**
 --------------------

-You can use `curl` to test the API endpoint, for example:
+You can use following `curl` request to test the API endpoint.
+It creates a landing page with simple workflow, that accepts a `txt` file and creates its reversed copy:
 ```bash
 curl localhost:8000/requests/ -X POST -H "Content-Type: application/json" --data '{
     "@context": "https://w3id.org/ro/crate/1.1/context",